xelera-technologies/Tree-Inference/docs/aws-marketplace.md

 # AWS marketplace

 **NOTE** The AWS Marketplace AMI has been submitted and it is under the review process.
-Meanwhile, a private AMI can be shared.
-Please request access [here](https://xelera.io/survey-aws-ami-xelera-tree-inference-engine).

 1. Launch a new EC2 f1.2xlarge Instance using the the Xelera decision Tree Inference Demo AMI.
 2. SSH to the created instance: `ssh -i <pem-file>.pem centos@<aws-instance-ip>`